In this era of digitalization, customer data security is pivotal due to 2 main reasons.

 Steps to Secure Customer Data:

 - Conduct Regular Audits:

-The main benefit of conducting security audits regularly is that it can display the loopholes in your web security infrastructure.
-This can help take preventive measures and patch up these security vulnerabilities to prevent further damages.
+The main benefit of conducting security audits regularly is that they can display the loopholes in your web security infrastructure.
+This can help take preventive measures and patch up these security vulnerabilities to prevent further damage.

 You can also hire a cybersecurity firm for the same, which helps conduct these audits and fix the security lapses.
-Please take a note of all the third-party apps, too, audit them and ensure that they are not compromised or unused.
+Please take note of all the third-party apps, too, audit them, and ensure that they are not compromised or unused.

 Auditing databases will not only give you a vision of breaches, but when you pin it to an audit trail, it will reflect the database record history of employees who have viewed it.